linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 The first expression in the numerator (EMV + NOF) replaces the EMV used in the ROR calculation.
 We adjust the ending market value for any withdrawals from the portfolio.
 Notice that this increases the numerator and the resulting return.
 Withdrawals are treated as a benefit to per formance.
 In the second expression, we are subtracting the amount invested in order to calculate the gain.
 The inflows are treated as an investment, which reduces the gain.
 Contributions are treated as a cost to performance.
 The total amount invested (BMV + NIF) is the ROI denominator.
 By adding the contributions to the BMV we reduce the return, because we are dividing the same gain by a larger number.

 Is  $18.18\%$  a fair return to account for the case where  $\mathrm{BMV} = 100$ ,  $\mathrm{EMV} = 130$ , and there was a  $\mathrm{NIF} = 10$ ?
 The answer is: it depends.
 Note that there is an implicit assumption that the NIF was available for investing, or at risk, for the complete period.
 If the additional inflow was put into the fund at the beginning of the period, the investor did not have use of the money for the entire period.
 The investor would expect a higher fund return to compensate for this as compared to his keeping the money and investing in the fund only at the end of the period.
 So, returns should take into account the timing of the additional cash flows.
 If the investment were made sometime during the period, the investor did have use of the capital for some part of the period.
-For example, if the measurement period was a month and the  $10 contribution came midway through the month, the fund had$ 100 of invested capital for the first half of the month and $110 for the second half.
-The gain of $20 was made on a smaller invested balance; therefore the return credited to the account should be higher than  $18.18\%$ .
+For example, if the measurement period was a month and the  \$10 contribution came midway through the month, the fund had\$ 100 of invested capital for the first half of the month and \$110 for the second half.
+The gain of \$20 was made on a smaller invested balance; therefore the return credited to the account should be higher than  $18.18\%$ .

 While ROI adjusts for portfolio contributions and withdrawals, it does not adjust for the timing of these cash flows.
 Because of the assumption that contributions were available for the whole period, ROI will give the same return no matter when in the period the flows occur.
 Another drawback of the ROI as a measure of investment performance is that it does not adjust for the length of the holding period.
 The ROI calculation gives the same result whether the gain was earned over a day, a year, or 10 years.
 For these reasons, we need a measure of return that reflects both the timing of cash flows and the length of the period for which the assets were at risk.
 Both adjustments are derived from concepts related to the time value of money, which we review next.